 This place is too small to be called a village.

-There is the tourist information centre for the National Park, but more famous thing here is an old bridge made of a monolith which traverses East Dart river.
+There is a tourist information centre for the National Park, but the more famous thing here is the old bridge made from a monolith, which traverses the East Dart river.

 This type of bridge is called clapper bridge.